emmanuelByte/tech-explainer-studio/README.md

 data/projects
 ```

 Each project is a JSON file, and version history is stored next to it as a history JSON file.
+The whole `data/` folder is ignored by Git.

 ## Build